hl2vr/hl2vr.github.io/_pages/manual.md

 *Half-Life 2: VR Mod* aims to support both right- and left-handed players.
 If you change the primary hand, all controls will be swapped accordingly.
 For example, if you enable left-handed mode, then you will hold weapons in your left hand and move with the right stick.

-If you still want movement to be on the left stick, you will have to customize the SteamVR controller bindings (or use a community-made shared preset).
+If you don't like the default control bindings or options, you can [use the SteamVR Controller Bindings menu to customize your own setup](https://halflife2vr.com/howto/#re-binding-controls-in-steamvr).
+You can make you own changes, or or use a community-made shared preset.

 **The guide below will assume that the right hand is the primary hand and the left hand the off hand.**